pingcap/docs-cn/alert-rules.md

     * Check whether the space in the cluster is generally insufficient.
 If so, increase its capacity.
     * Check whether there is any issue with Region balance scheduling.
 If so, it will lead to uneven data distribution.
-    * Check whether there is any file that occupies a large amount of disk space, such as the log, snapshot, core dump, etc.
+    * Check whether there is any file that occupies a large amount of disk space, such as the log, snapshot, and core dump.
     * Lower the Region weight of the node to reduce the data volume.
     * When it is not possible to release the space, consider proactively making the node offline.
 This prevents insufficient disk space that leads to downtime.